Luiz - Fotolia

 Gordon McKennaCTO of public cloud and Microsoft MVP, Ensono

 Ensono, a globally managed Microsoft partner, is working with Oracle technology with relative ease, "because the connection between Azure and Oracle Cloud is pretty seamless," he said.
 "If I think about the way we monitor websites today, we might have to work out how to set up connectivity to Oracle Cloud to manage a database on the back end.
-But, today, there's very little change [required] to our existing platform to embrace some of the new functionality."
+But, today, there's very little change [required] to our existing platform to embrace some of the functionality."

-From a business perspective, Microsoft is bringing a lot of new features and functionality to partners.
+From a business perspective, Microsoft is bringing a lot of features and functionality to partners.
 The vendor is showing Ensono opportunities it can take advantage of by having the integrations in place, he said.

 "For example, a web application deployed in Azure can talk to an Oracle database running in OCI [Oracle Cloud Infrastructure]," he said.